Teresa Colom i Pich: Biography

 Maria Teresa Colom i Pich was born in La Seu d'Urgell in 1973.
 She initially studied economics, graduating from Pompeu Fabra University and went to work in a career in finance.
 Colom won a number of awards for her writing and left work to write full time.
 Colom won the Miquel Martí i Pol prize in 2000 and the Maria Àngels Anglada prize in 2016.
-She is considered one of the most important poets in Andorra.
-Her works have been translated into a number of languages including Spanish, French and Italian.
-Since 2022 is the Director of Fundació Ramon Llull.
+The Anglada prize was awarded for her collection of five short stories, La senyoreta Keaton i altres bêsties, described as "half children's story, half Gothic horror".
+Colom's works have been translated into a number of languages including Spanish, French, Mandarin and Italian.
+In 2015 Colom was the curator of the Barcelona Poetry Week.
+Since 2022 Colom is the director of Fundació Ramon Llull, an organisation to promote the Catalan language and culture.